-- a) The company will, in consultation with the shareholders, continue to develop performance targets in the financial, environmental and social areas. - b) When developing 'property held for development' the Board is to adhere to the following principles: - Properties may be developed without the building being fully prelet so long as tenancy risk is managed prudently. - Property developments must not compromise port operations. - Developments are to be undertaken only if they are able to be funded without additional capital from shareholders. - c) Definition of terms.
+- a) The company will, in consultation with the shareholders, continue to develop performance targets in the financial, environmental and social areas in order to be able to maintain triple bottom line reporting in accordance with best practice. - b) When developing 'property held for development' the Board is to adhere to the following principles: - Properties may be developed without the building being fully prelet so long as tenancy risk is managed prudently. - Property developments must not compromise port operations. - Developments are to be undertaken only if they are able to be funded without additional capital from shareholders. - c) Definition of terms.